raystack/frontier/docs/docs/reference/api.md

 #### DELETE
 ##### Summary

-Delete a Group permanently forever and all of its relations
+Delete a group permanently forever and all of its relations

 ##### Parameters